b3v21/PCAircraftRecovery/README.md

 - From the root directory run `pytest TESTFILE -s` to run particular test files with output.
 - Additionally add `-k TESTNAME` to run specific tests within a test file, these are seperated into functions within the test files.

+# Note #
+Some of the tests may appear to Fail, this is due to the solution varying (with the same optimal value) between machines with different finger prints.